-The Gun Trade Association was founded as the Gunmakers' Association in 1912 and can trace it origins back to the Armourers Club which was founded in 1896.
+The Gun Trade Association can trace it origins back to the Armourers' Club which was founded in 1891 and then became the Gunmakers' Association in 1896.

 Admirers of ‘Best Guns’ can only dream of dining at the Café Royal in 1891 with the great names of the London Trade.
 Messrs Holland, Purdey, Lang, Thorn, Woodward, Webley, Harris, Allport, Harrison and Rigby amongst others, all sat down to a seven-course dinner to mark the inauguration of the Armourers’ Club.
 After 130 years the organisation still exists but today is known as the Gun Trade Association.